Early design decisions can lead to headaches later on and for Bomb Sworders having wrap-around was one of these.

-It wasn’t absolutely terrible before — maybe every 10 hours a sharp-eyed player might spot a missed collision or a missed jump.
+It wasn’t absolutely terrible before — maybe a sharp-eyed player would spot a missed collision or a missed jump once-in-awhile.
 Of course, if players spent a lot of time right at the wrap edges, they’d encounter these issues much more frequently.
-Often the mistake would happen so fast that it’d lie in kinda an area of uncertainty for the player — “I guess *I* must have missed that jump…”
+But often the mistake would happen so fast that it’d lie in kinda an area of uncertainty for the player — “I guess *I* must have missed that jump…”

 The worst issue was that there could be “unearned” trap shots — 2 bombs moving rapidly in succession across the wrap-around might trigger an extra (errant) collision event, which could result in an explosion.
 Super rare, but very annoying.
 This update should fix that too.